 Apple Cider Vinegar:

-ACV is like fuel for the microbes in your gut since it is considered to be prebiotic.
+Some claim that apple cider vinegar is like fuel for the microbes in your gut since it is considered to be prebiotic.
 But because it’s made from apples, there are elements of probiotics in there as well.
-We highly recommend getting your own bottle of our Apple Cider Vinegar or our Blueberry & Pomegranate Apple Cider Vinegar and trying a recipe of ours which is ginger tea with a little bit of OSU for a boost at any time of the day.
+We recommend getting your own bottle of our Apple Cider Vinegar or our Blueberry & Pomegranate Apple Cider Vinegar and trying a recipe of ours which is ginger tea with a little bit of OSU for the delicious taste!

 Miso is a fermented paste made from barley, rice or soybeans and is rich in probiotics.
 It’s also 100% vegetarian.
 We have a delicious sweet and sour miso broth recipe that you should try.